JackieDai/RichDadAndPoorDad/007 Chapter Four/Chapter Four 2.md

 ##### It took approximately 50 years in both England and the United States to <u>**sell** the idea of</u> <u>a regular income tax</u>(定期所得税).

+> It takes sb sometimes to do sth

 ---

 ## initially